Elliptic Integrable Systems: a Comprehensive Geometric Interpretation

 \section{Vertically Harmonic maps and Harmonic sections of submersions}

-We will recall here some definitions and properties about vertical harmonicity and refer to \cite{cmw1,cmw2} for details and proofs (section~\ref{preliminaires} and \ref{Homfibrbund}).
-Then we will apply these latter to the study of the examples we are interested in (and that we have already introduced and begun to study in \ref{preliminaires}) : homogeneous spaces and Twistor spaces (section~\ref{examhomfibrbund}).
-Finally, we will conclude with a geometric interpretation of the even determined elliptic integrable system in terms of vertically harmonic twistor lifts (section~\ref{geom-interpret}).
+We will first recall some definitions and properties about vertical harmonicity and homogeneous fibre bundles (sections~\ref{preliminaires} and \ref{Homfibrbund}).
+We refer to \cite{cmw1,cmw2} for proofs.
+Then in section~\ref{examhomfibrbund} we will apply this to the study of the examples which interest us, examples that we will already introduce and start to study in \ref{preliminaires-examples} : homogeneous spaces and twistor spaces.
+Finally, we will conclude with a geometric interpretation of the even minimal determined elliptic integrable system in terms of vertically harmonic twistor lifts (section~\ref{geom-interpret}).